 Located in Boston’s North End, Neptune's lobster roll can be served hot, utterly overflowing with big chunks of tail, claw, and knuckle meat mixed with a little clarified butter, served on a buttered and grilled bun.
 They also serve a cold lobster roll, but this is the one to get.

-Owner Luke Holden’s father was a Maine lobsterman, and Luke’s 10 lobster shacks (and one truck) scattered throughout New York and the Washington, D.C. area are about as Maine as you can get.
-His lobster rolls start with toasted split-topped buns shipped from Maine, the claw and knuckle meat comes from Maine lobsters (they’re steamed, picked, and sealed airtight before being shipped south), and accompaniments have names like Maine Root soda and Gifford’s of Maine ice cream.
+Owner Luke Holden’s father was a Maine lobsterman, and Luke’s 28 locations in nine states and Washington D.C. (plus a Japanese outpost) are about as Maine as you can get.
+His lobster rolls start with toasted split-topped buns shipped from Maine, the claw and knuckle meat comes from Maine lobsters (they’re steamed, picked, and sealed airtight before being shipped south), and accompaniments include Maine Root soda and Gifford’s of Maine ice cream.
 The lobster rolls here are served with a little mayo inside the bun and butter drizzled on top, and it’s all brought together with a celery salt-heavy secret seasoning blend.
 Thankfully, they also ship.

 At B&G Oysters, chef Barbara Lynch serves a world-class lobster roll, flawlessly prepared.
 Claw and tail meat is tossed with a little bit of mayo, diced celery, and chopped chives, and it’s served on an ideal bun.
 Every element of this lobster roll is made with a serious amount of care and precision, and it’s served a alongside a mound of tarragon-kicked fries.

 Yelp/ Amy I.